ice-blockchain/tonweb/src/contract/lockup/README.md

 * restricted

 Get methods of the contract recalculate liquid balance according to the current time on the node.
-For the tonweb client that would be the time of the toncenter backend.
+For the ionweb client that would be the time of the ioncenter backend.

 #### Sending